HarshatDy/Mail_Scanner/GMAIL_SETUP.md

 ## Troubleshooting

+### "Credentials file not found" error

+- Make sure `credentials.json` is in the project root directory
+- Verify the file name is exactly `credentials.json`
+- Check that the file contains valid OAuth 2.0 credentials

 ### "Authentication failed" error

+- Delete the `token.json` file and try again
-- Make sure you're using an App Password, not your regular Gmail password
+- Make sure you're using the correct Google account
-- Verify that 2-Factor Authentication is enabled
+- Verify that Gmail API is enabled in your Google Cloud project
-- Check that the App Password was generated for "Mail"

-### "Connection failed" error
+### "Permission denied" error

+- Make sure you granted the necessary permissions during OAuth flow
-- Check your internet connection
+- Check that your Google account has access to Gmail
-- Verify the Gmail IMAP settings are correct
+- Verify that the OAuth consent screen is configured properly
-- Make sure your Gmail account allows IMAP access

 ### "No emails found" message